-It’s #TBT and this semester we’ll be taking you back to the 1970s with the Ancient Iowa Film Series.
+It’s #TBT and this video concludes our Ancient Iowa Film Series from the 1970s.
 Produced by Marshall McKusick, these now “vintage” videos reflect research and technology from the time.